Ddedalus/burlings-cookbook/README.md

 # bethans-cookbook
 The ultimate survival guide for cooking as a family (serves up to 8) and some secrets.
-Crafted with love by H&amp;M.
+Crafted with love by Magbert.

 # Contributing guide
 # Accessing the code